jefferyjuniorr/Android-Smartphone-app-for-COPD-patients-and-doctors/README.md

 2. Remote pulmonary rehabilitation and health-monitoring system for doc.
 3. Physiological data dashboard
 4. Online prediction AECOPD
-5. Clinical questionnaires (CAT / Borg / Lifestyle / ) to fiil out for doctors to know patients well and for prediction model training.
+5. Clinical questionnaires (CAT / Borg / Lifestyle / MMRC) to fiil out for doctors to know patients well and for prediction model training.